 - How do you communicate with your group members if you’re working on a group project?

-- When you have to work on a major project on your computer how do you keep track of all your digital
+- When you have to work on a major project on your computer how do you keep track of

 “stuff”? (articles, PDFs, Word Docs, your draft assignment).